Scottish Brain Sciences

 2. When is the move happening?

-We are moving in March 2025.
+The move is taking place in March 2025.
 We will be in touch with all participants in advance if this affects your upcoming appointments.

 3. Where will the new research centre be located?